-Advances in both dental procedures and dental technology have enabled us to provide more comprehensive and long-lasting treatment that is delivered in a more timely and pain-free manner.
+Advances in both dental procedures and technology have enabled dentists to provide better and lasting treatments.
+Dentists can now deliver treatments in a more timely and pain free manner.
 Laser dentistry allows Dr. Shulman to perform surgeries with greater accuracy.
 There is also less swelling and bleeding, which means a shorter recovery time for you.

 What is Laser Dentistry?

-Laser dentistry is a minimally invasive technique used for gum surgery, treating cavities, exposing wisdom teeth, and other oral health treatments.
-The general process uses focused light beams to alter and remove tissue.
+Laser dentistry is a minimally invasive technique that dentists use for gum surgery.
+Using it, they can treat cavities, expose wisdom teeth, and perform other oral health treatments.
+The process uses a focused light beam to alter and remove tissue.
 It can also be a great option for those who may face dental fear or anxiety because it is gentle and almost painless.

 How does laser dentistry work?

 What does laser dentistry treat?

-Laser dentistry can be used in multiple ways.
-Utilizing laser dentistry, Dr. Shulman can:
+Your dentist can use laser dentistry in many ways.
+Using laser dentistry, Dr. Shulman can:

 - Remove gum inflammation